cindyhopp/GoogleEarthEngine/README.md

 ### Acknowledgments

 This repository was developed as part of the Geospatial Data Analytics Program at Centre of Geographic Sciences, NSCC.
-Thank-you to Rob Hodder for their guidance and support, and the development team of the [Cloud-Based Remote Sensing with Google Earth Engine: Fundamentals and Applications](https://www.eefabook.org/) for a comprehensive guidebook.
+Thank-you to Rob Hodder for their guidance and support in remote sensing, and the development team of the [Cloud-Based Remote Sensing with Google Earth Engine: Fundamentals and Applications](https://www.eefabook.org/) for a comprehensive guidebook.